RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 ## Textual Output

+The textual output should consist of printable characters end of this output is marked by EOF.
+There is no length limitation per se, but it a limit of 512kiB would be reasonable and should not be exceeded to avoid influencing the performance of the monitoring system, also some system might limit the output arbitrarily.

-The original purpose of the output on _stdout_ was to provide human readable information for the user of the Monitoring System, a way for the Monitoring Plugin to communicate further details on what happened.
+The original purpose of the output on _stdout_ was to provide human readable information for the user of the Monitoring System, a way for the Monitoring Plugin to communicate further details on what happened and what the current state is.
 This purpose still exists, but was expanded with the, so called, performance data to allow the machine readable communication of measured values for further processing in the Monitoring System, e.g. for the creation of diagrams.